The Unguarded Moment (song)

-"The Unguarded Moment" is a song by Australian alternative rock band The Church, released in March 1981.
+"The Unguarded Moment" is a song by Australian alternative rock band the Church, released in March 1981.
 It was the second single from their 1981 debut album, Of Skins and Heart.
 It was written by Steve Kilbey, the group's frontman, singer and bass guitarist; and Mikela Uniacke (a.k.a.
 Michelle Parker), who were married at the time.

-The song reached No. 22 on the Australian Kent Music Report Singles Chart, and was the band's first radio hit.
+The song reached No. 22 on the Australian Kent Music Report singles chart, and was the band's first radio hit.
 It peaked at No. 19 on the New Zealand Singles Chart.
 The single and the album were released on EMI Records then newly revived Parlophone label.

 Kilbey later said, "The song just doesn't appeal to me.
 It doesn't give me any pleasure at all.
-Maybe it was exciting for people who thought the country was going to be bogged down with The Human League and Buggles for the decade."
+Maybe it was exciting for people who thought the country was going to be bogged down with the Human League and Buggles for the decade."

 In January 2018, as part of Triple M's "Ozzest 100", the 'most Australian' songs of all time, "The Unguarded Moment" was ranked number 57.
+In 2025, the song placed 75 on the Triple J Hottest 100 of Australian Songs.